vovuas2003/NoDPI/README.md

 ## Quick start / Быстрый старт
 1) Download the latest version for your OS from [the Releases page](https://github.com/GVCoder09/NoDPI/releases) and unzip it
 2) Go to the directory with the unzipped utility and run it with the command `nodpi.exe --blacklist blacklist.txt` in Windows or `./nodpi --blacklist ./blacklist.txt` in Linux.
-You can replace the file `blacklist.txt` with your own file
+You can replace the file `blacklist.txt` with your own file. **If the blacklist file is not specified, the program will search for the file `blacklist.txt` in the current directory by default.**
 3) In the browser or system settings, set the proxy to 127.0.0.1:8881
 4) In some browsers, you may need to disable kyber
 5) Enjoy!